mikeploythai/refined-physics/README.md

   IMO: the boost should be a method to gain speed quickly, with the trade-off that Sonic remains vulnerable.
 The spin dash should be a method to both gain speed and attack enemies, with the trade-off that the player must charge it.

   Credits to Proto's [Cyberspace Overhaul mod](https://gamebanana.com/mods/430615) for inspiring me to explore this boost-as-dash idea many, many months ago.
-Weezley's awesome [High Speed Style mod](https://gamebanana.com/mods/464066) explores the idea as well!
+LexStorm's awesome [High Speed Style mod](https://gamebanana.com/mods/464066) explores the idea as well!
 </details>

 <details>